Neon Creations, has almost 30 years’ experience in the design and manufacture of custom made neon signs, neon lights and neon art.

-The business was established by husband and wife Catherine and Tony Spink.
+The business was established in 2005 by husband and wife Catherine and Tony Spink.
 Tony trained as an apprentice with a sign company in London, before relocating to Greater Manchester with Catherine.

 “Tony is hugely creative and is at his best when he’s able to use that skill developing concepts, but his work had become repetitive with little opportunity for creativity,” says Catherine.
 “Whereas I’m from a sales and marketing background and had always wanted to run my own business, but was never quite sure in what – and from those joint passions Neon Creations was born!”

 The business designs, manufacturers and supplies a wide range of personal, commercial and industrial signs which are used for branding, events, entertainment, gifts, art and domestic use.
 Clients include restaurant chain Barburrito, as well as Sony, River Island and the BBC.